Mohamed M. Atalla: Early life and education (19241949)

 Mohamed Mohamed Atalla was born in Port Said, Kingdom of Egypt.
 He studied at Cairo University in Egypt, where he received his Bachelor of Science degree.
 He later moved to the United States to study mechanical engineering at Purdue University.
 There, he received his master's degree (MSc) in 1947 and his doctorate (PhD) in 1949, both in mechanical engineering.
-His MSc thesis was "High Speed Flow in Square Diffusers" published in 1948, and his PhD thesis was "High Speed Compressible Flow in Square Diffusers" published in January 1949.
+His MSc thesis was titled "High Speed Flow in Square Diffusers" and his PhD thesis was titled "High Speed Compressible Flow in Square Diffusers".

 Bell Telephone Laboratories (19491962)

 After completing his PhD at Purdue University, Atalla was employed at Bell Telephone Laboratories (BTL) in 1949.
 In 1950, he began working at Bell's New York City operations, where he worked on problems related to the reliability of electromechanical relays, and worked on circuit-switched telephone networks.
 With the emergence of transistors, Atalla was moved to the Murray Hill lab, where he began leading a small transistor research team in 1956.
 Despite coming from a mechanical engineering background and having no formal education in physical chemistry, he proved himself to be a quick learner in physical chemistry and semiconductor physics, eventually demonstrating a high level of skill in these fields.
 He researched, among other things, the surface properties of silicon semiconductors and the use of silica as a protective layer of silicon semiconductor devices.
-He eventually adopted the alias pseudonyms "Martin" M. Atalla or "John" M. Atalla for his professional career.
+He eventually adopted the pseudonyms "Martin" M. Atalla or "John" M. Atalla for his professional career.

 Between 1956 and 1960, Atalla led a small team of several BTL researchers, including Eileen Tannenbaum, Edwin Joseph Scheibner and Dawon Kahng.
 They were new recruits at BTL, like himself, with no senior researchers on the team.
 Their work was initially not taken seriously by senior management at BTL and its owner AT&T, due to the team consisting of new recruits, and due to the team leader Atalla himself coming from a mechanical engineering background, in contrast to the physicists, physical chemists and mathematicians who were taken more seriously, despite Atalla demonstrating advanced skills in physical chemistry and semiconductor physics.

 Despite working mostly on their own, Atalla and his team made significant advances in semiconductor technology.
-According to Fairchild Semiconductor engineer Chih-Tang Sah, the work of Atalla and his team during 1956–1960 was "the most important and significant technology advance" in silicon semiconductor technology, including the history of transistors and microelectronics.
+According to Fairchild Semiconductor engineer Chih-Tang Sah, the work of Atalla and his team during 1956–1960 was "the most important and significant technology advance" in silicon semiconductor technology.